 Because exploiting this vulnerability requires a "man-in-the-middle" attack, we consider it relatively unlikely that this exploit could be used to compromise or gain unauthorized access to a Nimsoft system.
-In most cases, an attacker who has access and knowledge necessary to implement this style of attack specifically in a Nimsoft hub environment has likely already got enough access to make exploiting this bug non-useful. ?However, many organizations are requiring that SSL v3 be disabled in products which could potentially be vulnerable, and this is possible to do with the Nimsoft hub and tunnel configuration, so we've published these instructions for those who require it.
+In most cases, an attacker who has access and knowledge necessary to implement this style of attack specifically in a Nimsoft hub environment has likely already got enough access to make exploiting this bug non-useful. ?However, many organizations are requiring that SSL v3 be disabled in products that could potentially be vulnerable, and this is possible to do with the Nimsoft hub and tunnel configuration, so we've published these instructions for those who require it.

 To disable SSL v3 for hub-to-robot communications:

 1. Open the hub GUI

 2. From the main screen click the "Settings" button.

 3. From the Advanced Settings window navigate to the SSL tab

 4. Enter the following string for "Cipher Type":

 This will disable all POODLE-vulnerable ciphers.